(And please feel free to send us your questions! We’ll post ’em and share the answers with others.)

 What will the initiative do for female playwrights?

-What about other female theater artists?
+What about other theater artists who identify as women?

 Why should I care about the initiative if I’m a producer?

 Because we care about you.
 We want to recognize and support LA area theaters who produce, promote and employ female theater artists through sharing our logo and advocating for – and attending – your productions.

 How can I become a part of the initiative?